-Recently a Physician Nutrition Specialist (PNS) spoke at one of our monthly prostate cancer education and support group meetings.
-Chances are you not familiar with what a PNS designation means.
-That is not a surprise given this type of practitioner label is relatively new.
+We had a Physician Nutrition Specialist (PNS) speak at one of our monthly prostate cancer education and support group meetings.
+Chances are you not familiar with what a PNS designation means, and if so, that's ok!

 Apparently, these folks can have a wide range of backgrounds that may include pediatrics, family medicine, general surgery, pediatric gastroenterology, endocrinology, critical care, nephrology, cardiology, and countless others.

 PNS are not health coaches but can be.
 Rather, these medical practitioners are fully committed to applying rather rigorous, evidence-based medicine to clinical nutrition practices.
 As such, they often function as leaders in coordinating nutrition services in academic health centers, private practices, industry, and various other health care settings.